SCENE 01 / HELICOPTER FILMING

 Large-scale aerial cinematography with gyro-stabilized camera systems across China.

-Here is how this works in practice.
-Helicopter filming delivers dramatic aerial perspectives with the payload capacity, flight endurance, and altitude range that drones cannot match.
-In China, helicopters equipped with gyro-stabilized mounts capture sweeping vistas over the sandstone pillars of Zhangjiajie, the peaks of Huangshan, Shanghai's skyline along the Huangpu River, the Hainan coastline, and tea terraces across Yunnan and Fujian.
+Helicopter filming gives you dramatic aerial views.
+It carries more weight, flies longer, and reaches higher than any drone.
+In China, helicopters with gyro-stabilized mounts sweep over the sandstone pillars of Zhangjiajie, the peaks of Huangshan, Shanghai's skyline along the Huangpu River, the Hainan coastline, and the tea terraces of Yunnan and Fujian.

-Here is the short of it.
-We set up helicopter filming with CAAC-certified aviation operators and skilled aerial cinematographers across China.
-Our team manages CAAC flight sign-off, local airspace planning through Chinese business partnerships, and safety planning — so your production captures breathtaking footage over Beijing, Shanghai, Chengdu, or the Himalayan foothills while meeting Chinese aviation standards.
+We set up helicopter filming with CAAC-certified operators and skilled aerial cinematographers across China.
+Our team handles CAAC flight sign-off, local airspace planning through Chinese business partners, and safety plans.
+Your production then captures stunning footage over Beijing, Shanghai, Chengdu, or the Himalayan foothills, all within Chinese aviation rules.

 Capabilities